Sha’ban

 This page includes a English and Arabic writing and a prayer mat, representing the special time of the month.

-Use the colouring page as a way to talk to your kids about the month of Sha’ban.
+Use the colouring page as a way to talk to your kids about the importance of Sha’ban.

-You can encourage them to colour while explaining the significance of the month and how they can be kind and generous during this time.
+You can encourage them to colour while explaining the significance and how they can be kind and generous during this time.
 It’s a great way to engage their creativity while learning about their faith!

-Sha’ban is a beautiful and meaningful month in the Islamic calendar, offering a chance to seek forgiveness, grow spiritually, and prepare for the blessed month of Ramadan.
+Sha’ban is a beautiful and meaningful month in the Islamic calendar, offering a chance to seek forgiveness, grow spiritually, and prepare for Ramadan.

 By sharing these values with your children, you help instill a sense of purpose and devotion in their hearts from a young age.